New treatment marks the beginning of the end for drug-resistant tuberculosis

 “This is the beginning of the end of drug-resistant tuberculosis,” lead study author Francesca Conradie of the University of the Witwatersrand in South Africa told AFP.
 “The sooner you treat someone’s TB, the less contagious it is – it’s like Covid in many ways.”

-It is also easier for patients to take BPaL: whereas previous treatments could involve 23 pills a day and up to 14,000 pills in total over two years, BPaL consists of five pills a day – less than 750 over six months.
+It is also easier for patients to take BPaL: whereas previous treatments might involve 23 pills a day and up to 14,000 pills in total over two years, BPaL consists of five pills a day – less than 750 over six months.

 For Nataliia Lytvynenko, who oversaw BPaL treatments in Ukraine, the more manageable amount of pills makes it easier for patients who have been displaced by war to continue treatment.